soxueren/atsd/api/sql/README.md

 ### JOIN

-The `JOIN` clause allows merging records for multiple metrics into one result set, even if data collected for the underlying series is not synchronized on time.
+The `JOIN` clause allows merging records for multiple metrics collected by the same entity into one result set, even if underlying series are not synchronized on time.

-The default `JOIN` condition contains time, entity, and series tags.
-The condition can be modified with the `USING entity` clause in which case series tags are ignored, and records are joined on time and entity instead.
+The default `JOIN` condition includes entity, time, and series tags.
+The condition can be modified with the `USING entity` clause in which case series tags are ignored, and records are joined on entity and time instead.

 ```sql
 SELECT t1.datetime, t1.entity, t1.value, t2.value, t3.value